Reknotx/Gauntlet-Clone/README.md

 # Gauntlet-Clone
 Clone of the Arcade Game Gauntlet for CAGD 380
 Goal of this class project was to create a clone of the arcade game with multiplayer functionality.
-Input was created with the use of the new Unity Input System package.
-Multiplayer is unfortunately not implemented due to lack of time and documentation to properly implement one.
-Project is buildable for execution on windows machines and requires an xbox controller to be played.
+Input was created with the use of the new Unity Input System package to allow for input to be read through callback contexts and events rather than having a large cumbersome file.
+Multiplayer is unfortunately not implemented due to lack of time and proper documentation on the package to properly implement one.
+Project is buildable for execution on Windows machines and requires an xBox controller to be played properly due to lack of proper keyboard support.

 Code structure was designed around the Model-View-Controller software design pattern for both simplicity and for organizational purposes, separating the data from the logic.